 The boycotted brands we’ve found alternatives to – and why

-We chose 20 boycotted brands to find alternatives to, but there are dozens more that could have been explored.
+We chosen a select number of boycotted brands to find alternatives to, but there are dozens more that could have been explored.

-The leading authority on brands to boycott in support of Palestine are those led by the Boycott, Divestment and Sanctions (BDS) National Committee, otherwise known as the BNC.
+The leading authority on brands to boycott in support of Palestine is the Boycott, Divestment and Sanctions (BDS) National Committee, otherwise known as the BNC.
 The BNC is a coalition of Palestinian organisations which since 2005 has led impactful boycott campaigns against complicit brands, and it sits at the centre of the global BDS movement.

 We prioritised providing alternatives to brands that: